 Rating & Momentum

-Streak goes red on losing runs, green on winning runs — no reading required.
+Streak goes red on losing runs, green on winning runs.
+No reading required.

 Opening

-Tactics — move quality
+Tactics and move quality

 A horizontal bar for every classification, percentage of moves on the bar, raw count on the right.
-The shape of this is your first hard look at how often you make real mistakes.

 You vs Your Opponents